DorothyTamYiLing/GWarrange/documents/tutorials.md

 awk '{ if ($4 <= 5.62E-04) { print } }' clus1clus2_47_ext100merge3_k200_MAF0.05_nopopctrl > sigk_pyseer.txt
 ```

-The sequences of kmers that were found to be significantly associated with the structural phenotyp were extracted and placed in a multifasta file.
+The sequences of kmers that are found to be significantly associated with structural phenotype are extracted and placed in a multifasta file.

 Extract significant kmer sequences and convert them into fasta format:
 ```